nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 To use any of the nRF9160 samples, you must first compile and flash the **Secure Partition Manager** sample.
 It provides a reference implementation of a Secure Partition Manager firmware.
 This firmware is required to set up the nRF9160 DK so that it can run user applications in the non-secure domain.

+Note that the **Secure Partition Manager** sample is automatically included in the build for the nrf9160_pca10090ns board.
+To disable the automatic inclusion of the **Secure Partition Manager** sample, set the option ``CONFIG_SPM=n`` in the project configuration.

 For detailed documentation of the sample, see :ref:`secure_partition_manager`.